Marvin A. Andrews

 In Memoriam of Dr. Martin Vanacour

-It is with a deep sense of personal loss that we acknowledge the passing of Dr. Martin Vanacour, founding faculty member for the Marvin Andrews Fellowship in the Arizona State University School of Public Affairs on Sunday, September 11, 2016.
+It is with a deep sense of personal loss that we acknowledge the passing of Dr. Martin Vanacour, founding faculty member for the Marvin Andrews Fellowship in the Arizona State University School of Public Affairs.
 Marty was a public servant committed to professional public management before joining the faculty at the School of Public Affairs.
 He served the City of Glendale Arizona for more than 30 years, including 15 years as City Manager.
 He was recognized by the Arizona City County Management Association (ACMA) for that commitment with the honor of Life Membership in the Association.

-Marty had achieved his PhD from ASU while still working as a Manager, and used his new role of Professor and Associate Director to apply that knowledge and the wisdom of experience to develop a program committed to training future urban managers.
+Marty had received his PhD from ASU while still working as a Manager, and used his new role of Professor and Associate Director to apply that knowledge and experience to develop a program committed to training future urban managers.
 The Marvin Andrews Fellowship came about because of his presence and commitment in working with ACMA, the Alliance for Innovation, and ASU to partner in establishing this opportunity.

 The 21 fellows who graduated with MPA degrees under his guidance are exemplary samples of Marty’s passion and commitment, and the Fellows who have been selected for the program since his retirement speak to the legacy of his efforts.
 He lives on from that hard work and professional dedication to public service, which is deeply appreciated.